 Dance 2 is a performance based class designed for students who want to build upon beginning and intermediate A dance skills and technique with increasing rigor, genre exploration, choreography projects, and performance opportunities.
 This class will continue to reinforce injury prevention, proper nutrition and health, proper fitness practices, and body alignment/anatomy.
 Dancers will learn proper technique in stretching, conditioning, running, jumping, as well as proper dance techniques in multiple dance genres.
 Students will be given the opportunity to study multiple genres of dance including: ballet, jazz, contemporary, lyrical, tap, and more.
 Students will also be given the opportunity to create their own choreography in individual and group choreography projects.
-Students will learn at least two complete dance pieces in which they will perform in the end of the semester dance show.
+Students will learn at least two complete dance pieces in which they will perform at the end of the semester dance show.
 Students will be required to attend after school rehearsals in preparation for the end of the semester dance show.
 Students are required to practice and perform in appropriate clothing (see instructor provided class information).

-GRADE LEVEL: 7-12.
-May be repeated for credit.
 PREREQUISITE: Completion of Dance 1.5 or equivalent and teacher recommendation.
 HIGH SCHOOL CREDIT: (grades 9-12 only) Physical Education, Elective